Magritte-code/pomme/docs/index.rst

 Acknowledgements
 ****************

-FDC was supported by a Postdoctoral Research Fellowship from the Research Council - Flanders (FWO), grant number 1253223N, and a Postdoctoral Mandate (PDM) from KU Leuven, grant number PDMT2/21/066.
+FDC is a Postdoctoral Research Fellow of the `Research Foundation - Flanders (FWO) <https://www.fwo.be/en/>`_, grant number 1253223N, and was previously supported for this research by a Postdoctoral Mandate (PDM) from `KU Leuven <https://www.kuleuven.be/english/kuleuven/index.html>`_, grant number PDMT2/21/066.